Scholz says Germany ready to deal with winter gas curbs

 Already a member?

-"We are now in a much better situation than was foreseeable several months ago as far as supply security is concerned," he said, pointing out that his county is more capable to face potential threats coming from Russia over cutting gas supplies.
+"We are now in a much better situation than was foreseeable several months ago as far as supply security is concerned," he said, pointing out that his country is more capable to face potential threats coming from Russia over cutting gas supplies.

 His optimism, however, comes just hours before gas supplies via Nord Stream 1 (a pipeline connecting Russia and Europe under the Baltic Sea) will be suspended for three days.
 The unscheduled maintenance works, due to start on Wednesday, were announced earlier this month by Russian state-controlled energy giant Gazprom.